kkujansuu/gramps/README.md

 ### FamilyView-2

-A new families view that adds two columns: "Marriage Place" and "Number of Children"-
+A new Families view that adds two columns: "Marriage Place" and "Number of Children".

 https://github.com/kkujansuu/gramps/tree/master/addons/FamilyView-2